MarkoMFilip/truck_bot/README.md

 I have included two versions of the same bot in this repository.
 The first one, `truck_bot_v1.py`, is much cleaner and works as intended, except that it doesn't save conversation information if the user quits the script before it naturally ends.
-I have fixed this problem in `truck_bot_v2.py`, however the hacks I introduced in order to have this functionality are... not the best.
+I have temporarily fixed this problem in `truck_bot_v2.py`.
+The idea for future is to switch to OOP paradigm, in which it will be much easier to handle this issue.

-#### v1.0.1
+#### v1.1
-Introduced capability for recognizing and correcting truck brands from user input.
+ * Introduced capability for recognizing and correcting truck brands from user input.
 If the user enters a brand whose name does not match something from the list, the script will offer a suggestion.
-The list of truck brands is generated from `get_truck_brand_names.py` script which needs to be ran only once before the first use of the interview bot.
+ * Various bug fixes.

 ## Example data